regras/stark-mss/README.md

 ## Security Recommendations

-*This repository is a research prototype and is not production-ready.
-It should be used strictly for experimentation.*
+This repository is a research prototype and is not intended for production use, but solely for experimentation and academic validation.
+Its primary purpose is to demonstrate the feasibility of scalable batch verification for post-quantum signatures, not to serve as a hardened cryptographic library.

-- The examples generate temporary key pairs and sign toy messages.
-Do not use real secrets or sensitive data.
+The examples included generate ephemeral key pairs and sign toy messages; therefore, real secrets or confidential data should never be used in this context.
+Any execution should be understood as experimental, with outputs such as timings and proof sizes being suitable only for benchmarking and reproducibility of the associated research paper.

-- The security of the signing scheme (MSS) relies on the underlying hash function (Rescue128).
-- The scheme is stateful.
-Each one-time key pair must be used only once.
-Reusing ephemeral keys compromises security.
+The security of the signing scheme depends critically on the underlying hash function, Rescue128, which provides the collision resistance and preimage resistance necessary for the soundness of the construction.
+Any weakness in this hash function would directly undermine the guarantees of the signature scheme.
+Furthermore, the design remains inherently stateful: each one-time key pair must be used strictly once, as reuse of ephemeral keys compromises the unforgeability of the algorithm.

 ---
 ## License